-Janis Goodman is an artist and an associate professor of fine arts at the Corcoran College of Art and Design in Washington, D.C.
+Janis Goodman is an artist and an associate professor of fine arts at the Corcoran School of the Arts and Design at the George Washington University in Washington, D.C.

 She has lectured and exhibited extensively in the United States and abroad.
 Her work is in many public and private institutions such as the Corcoran Gallery, Allen Memorial Art Museum, Mississippi Museum of Art, the Federal Reserve Board and the University of Virginia.
 Internationally, her work is in collections in Mexico City, Amsterdam, London and St. Petersburg.

 Goodman is the recipient of a National Endowment for the Arts support grant and numerous Washington, D.C.
 Commission on the Arts grants.
 She is included in Nancy Heller's book, North American Women Artists of the Twentieth Century.

 She co-curated with her husband, art historian Dennis Weller, the traveling photography exhibition "Is Seeing Believing?
 The Real, The Surreal, The Unreal in Contemporary Photography."